University of Birmingham Guild of Students: Activities

-With one of its three constitutional objects being to promote 'social intercourse', the Guild maintains social space, bars and event nights; all of these provide an income, without which initiatives including campaigns, the ARC, Job Zone, Niteline and many student groups would struggle to exist.
-The major weekly night is Saturday's 'Fab 'N' Fresh', with other popular events including 'Very Important Tuesdays' (VIT), which have hosted acts such as Samantha Mumba, Wheatus and Cyndi Lauper, society-themed evenings such as 'The Mix', student group events and irregular gigs and comedy evenings.
-Further commercial revenue is generated through marketing and retail activities, including a supermarket, and the Guild acts as the official retailer of university branded merchandise for this purpose.
+With one of its three constitutional objects being to promote "social intercourse", the Guild maintains social space, bars and event nights; all of these provide an income, without which initiatives including campaigns, the ARC, Job Zone, Niteline and many student groups would struggle to exist.
+The major weekly night used to be Saturday's "Fab 'N' Fresh", with other popular events including "Very Important Tuesdays" (VIT), which have hosted acts such as Samantha Mumba, Wheatus and Cyndi Lauper, society-themed evenings such as "The Mix", student group events and irregular gigs and comedy evenings.
+More recently, however, Sports Night has become the more popular, with the Saturday Fabs being reserved for special occasions like Christmas, St Patricks Day, and Halloween.

-The Guild finished a £4 million redevelopment in July 2010, with the ground floor of the building being completely overhauled, creating for the first time a dedicated membership area with all of the key services in one place.
+The Guild finished a £4-million redevelopment in July 2010, with the ground floor of the building being completely overhauled, creating for the first time a dedicated membership area with all of the key services in one place.
 In addition, the brand new bar started serving food, and the Guild opened its very own letting agent, the SHAC.

-Every November until 2019 the Guild hosted Birmingham's biggest free public fireworks display on the Vale Village on the Thursday closest to bonfire night.
-After several decades of continuous operation this event did not return after the Coronavirus pandemic.
+Every November until 2019, the Guild hosted Birmingham's biggest free public fireworks display on the Vale Village on the Thursday closest to bonfire night.
+After several decades of continuous operation, this event did not return after the Coronavirus pandemic.

+In November 2025, The University of Birmingham Guild of Students and Guild Services Limited entered into a franchise agreement with JD Wetherspoon to operate a food and drink operation within the building, to replace the existing ground floor bar and kitchen.
+This involved knocking through the old Mermaid Bar from Joe's and combining the two into one big room.
+The works began on or around the 18th March, with Joe's closing for the final time before the remodel on the 26th March, reopening on the 26th May.

 Societies & volunteering

-The Guild also supports over 300 student groups and societies, actively promoting student involvement, volunteering and social participation.
+The Guild also supports more than 300 student groups and societies, actively promoting student involvement, volunteering and social participation.
 Its oldest society is Carnival, the Guild's charitable RAG (Raising And Giving) society, while one of its newest is Occult and Paranormal Society; all manner of groups, such as Fetish Society, Rock Music, Circus, InterVol (International Volunteers), Mountaineering, and Jazz and Blues, come in between.

-The Guild publishes a newspaper called Redbrick.
+The Guild's Activities and Employment Officer (AEO) has oversight of what can be published in the University's student-run newspaper, Redbrick, which won the Guardian Student Media Award for "Website of the Year" in 2011.
 It also has a radio station, Burn FM, which broadcasts online via its website during Autumn and Spring Terms, and Guild Television, the university's student TV station.
 All three media outlets are editorially independent and are encouraged to hold the Guild Executive to account.
 However, as the groups and the Executive are all part of the same organisation, the trustees reserve the right to edit content that poses legal or other risks to the Guild, which at times has caused friction amid claims of political censorship.